BsNoSi/yellow-extension-imgpop/readme.md

 ## How do I Install This?

 1. Download and install [Datenstrom Yellow CMS](https://github.com/datenstrom/yellow/).
-2. Download [ImgPop plugin](https://github.com/BsNoSi/yellow-plugin-imgpop/archive/master.zip ).
+2. Download [ImgPop plugin](https://github.com/BsNoSi/yellow-extension-imgpop/archive/master.zip ).
 If you are using Safari, right click and select 'Download file as'.
 3. Copy the `yellow-plugin-imgpop-master.zip` into the `system/plugins` folder.
-3. **Add required css styles to your style sheet (see below)**

-> To uninstall, simply delete the plugin and remove the additional css from your style sheet.
+> To uninstall, delete the extension and its additional files.

 ## How To Add A Popup Image?

 > Small and big image are the same.
 This means, that calling the page, loads the full image, showing the full size needs no additional load.
 Therefore you should optimise your images to a suitable size.
 Big enough but as small as possible, to reduce required bandwidth.
-The image is limited to its true size with the styles below.
+The image is limited to its true size with imgpop.css.
 You can alter this.
 Be aware, that small images zoomed to bigger than true size very seldom look nice.

 Create a `[imgpop TheImage TheTitle TheID TheClass]` shortcut.